Sioxox/Multi-Tips/README.md

 # Multi Tips
-<b>Page generator for creators who wish to display several means of financial aid in a single link</b>
+<b>Page builder for creators who want to display multiple means of financial aid in a single link.</b>
 <ul>
   <li>Open-source</li>
   <li>In development</li>